Electric vehicle: Onboard storage

+Components

+The type of battery, the type of traction motor and the motor controller design vary according to the size, power and proposed application, which can be as small as a motorized shopping cart or wheelchair, through pedelecs, electric motorcycles and scooters, neighborhood electric vehicles, industrial fork-lift trucks and including many hybrid vehicles.

+Battery

+An electric-vehicle battery (EVB) in addition to the traction battery specialty systems used for industrial (or recreational) vehicles, are batteries used to power the propulsion system of a battery electric vehicle (BEVs).
+These batteries are usually a secondary (rechargeable) battery, and are typically lithium-ion batteries.

+Traction batteries, specifically designed with a high ampere-hour capacity, are used in forklifts, electric golf carts, riding floor scrubbers, electric motorcycles, electric cars, trucks, vans, and other electric vehicles.

 Lithium-ion battery

+Since their first commercial release in 1991, lithium-ion batteries have become an important technology for achieving low-carbon transportation systems.
 Most electric vehicles use lithium-ion batteries (Li-Ions or LIBs).
-Lithium ion batteries have higher energy density, longer life span and higher power density than most other practical batteries.
-Complicating factors include safety, durability, thermal breakdown, its environmental impact and cost.
-Li-ion batteries should be used within safe temperature and voltage ranges in order to operate safely and efficiently.
+Lithium-ion batteries have a higher energy density, longer life span, and higher power density than most other practical batteries.
+Complicating factors include safety, durability, thermal breakdown, environmental impact, and cost.
+Li-ion batteries should be used within safe temperature and voltage ranges to operate safely and efficiently.

-Increasing the battery's lifespan decreases effective costs.
+Increasing the battery's lifespan decreases effective costs and environmental impact.
 One technique is to operate a subset of the battery cells at a time and switching these subsets.

 In the past, nickel–metal hydride batteries were used in some electric cars, such as those made by General Motors.
 These battery types are considered outdated due to their tendencies to self-discharge in the heat.
 Furthermore, a patent for this type of battery was held by Chevron, which created a problem for their widespread development.
 These factors, coupled with their high cost, has led to lithium-ion batteries leading as the predominant battery for EVs.

-The prices of lithium-ion batteries are constantly decreasing, contributing to a reduction in price for electric vehicles.
+The prices of lithium-ion batteries have declined dramatically over the past decade, contributing to a reduction in price for electric vehicles, but an increase in the price of critical minerals such as lithium from 2021 to the end of 2022 has put pressure on historical battery price decreases.